divio/divio-cloud-docs/introduction/aldryn/aldryn-django-04-add-application.rst

     git commit -m "Added Django Axes"
     git push

-On the project Dashboard, you will see that your new commit is listed as *1 Undeployed commit*.
+On the application Dashboard, you will see that your new commit is listed as *1 Undeployed commit*.
 You can deploy this using the Control Panel, or by running:

 ..  code-block:: bash